lydya992/data-cleaning-sales-analysis/README.md

 ## Key Findings

-- Chair generated the highest revenue.
+• Chair generated the highest revenue (£195,620.11), indicating strong customer demand.

-- Printer generated the second-highest revenue.
-- Phone generated the lowest revenue.
+• Phone generated the lowest revenue (£151,722.39), suggesting lower sales performance compared with other products.

-- Chair recorded the highest quantity sold.
-- Phone recorded the lowest quantity sold.
-- Cancelled orders represented the largest order status category.
+• Cancelled orders represented the largest order status category and may require further investigation.

 ## Tools Used